ros-hybrid-behaviour-planner/rhbp/rhbp_core/README.md

 Please see the doxygen documentation for details.

 The default implementations of the above methods try to reduce the effort to a minimum: These implementations (except for getProgress, of course) are designed to operate on the precondition list (specifiable in the constructor) if those preconditions offer the right interface.
-A condition must have provide the 2 properties satisfaction (and return a float [0, 1]) and optional (bool) and the method getWishes which must return a list of (name, indicator) tuples.
+A condition has to provide the 2 properties satisfaction (and return a float [0, 1]) and optional (bool) and the method getWishes which must return a list of (name, indicator) tuples.
 Besides a regular Condition object that wraps an Activator object there are the pseudo-conditions Conjunction and Disjunction the take multiple regular conditions, Conjunctions, and Disjunctions and compute the corresponding logical expressions of them.
 Sensors must offer a value property and are identified by a name.
 It is important that the Sensors' names are consistent in the entire system e.g. in wishes and correlations.
 Sensors may represent the actual state of the world or system and subscribe to ROS topics for example (there is a SimpleTopicSensor that does exactly that).
 But they could also represent anything else like an intermediate value or flag not measurable in the world.
 Sensors can be used for information exchange among behaviours.
 This is especially meaningful when this information affects another behaviours activation or execution.
 Activator wrap a Sensor and a desired value (or value range or anything) and abstract those arbitrary types and values to a activation value from 0 to 1 using their activation function.
 They also offer the feature to compute a wish-indicator from the activator's internal activation function and the current sensor's value.
 There are a couple of simple activation functions pre-implemented that work with boolean, int and real sensor values: A BooleanActivator for a desired boolean value, a ThresholdActivator that implements a lower or upper boundary, and a LinearActivator where the activation rises linear within an interval.